rikab/MuonBeamDump/README.md

 # Dependencies

 Only standard python dependices (numpy, matplotlib, etc) are used.
 You may need to `pip install tqdm` which is a less-common python package for loading bars.

+The major dependencies can be installed with `pip install -r requirements.txt`.

 # Changelog